Nneji123/aicommit/README.md

 Then, run the script using the command `aicommit`.

-The script will prompt you to confirm the generated commit message.
-If you accept the message, the changes will be committed using the generated message.
+This will prompt AICOMMIT to generate up to 5 commit messages based on the diff of staged changes.
+The user can then select one of the generated commit messages to use as the commit message for their changes.

+If the --diff-per-file flag is included, AICOMMIT will generate separate commit messages for each file.

+If the --conventional flag is included, AICOMMIT will generate commit messages in conventional commit format.

+If the --language flag is included, AICOMMIT will generate commit messages in the specified language.

 ## Install from Source